 1. Topics to be Covered

-List of Tonics No of Contact
+List of Topics Contact

-List of Topics hours
+hours

-New topics in computer science (assigned by the curriculum committee and 15 45
+New topics in computer science (assigned by the curriculum committee and 45

 approved by the department council).

 2. Course components (total contact hours per semester): Lecture Tutorial Laboratory Practical/Field work/Internship Other: None 45 0 0 0 0